xuyaoxun/MuCodec/readme.md

 This repository is the official code repository for MuCodec: Ultra Low-Bitrate Music Codec.
 You can find our paper on [arXiv] (https://arxiv.org/pdf/2409.13216).
 The demo page is available [here](https://xuyaoxun.github.io/MuCodec_demo/).

 In this repository, we provide the Mucodec model, inference scripts, and the checkpoint that has been trained on the Million Song Dataset.
 Specifically, we have released the model and inference code corresponding to the lowest bitrate of 0.35 kbps as mentioned in the paper, to demonstrate the effectiveness of our work.
-If you wish to experiment with music reconstruction at different bitrates, you can easily modify the parameters of the Residual Vector Quantizer (RVQ) and train the corresponding model.

 MuCodec supports 48kHz, dual-channel (stereo) audio reconstruction.
 If the original audio is in a different format, it will first be converted to 48kHz, dual-channel audio.